ImTwan/Retail-Sale-Project/README.md

-This is an exercise project for the LinkedIn Learning course called "Python for Data Engineer".
+This is an exercise to get used to Python libraries.
 To run this project, make sure users local machine has Python and Python libraries like numpy, pandas, and matplotlib